Azure/cortana-intelligence-shipping-and-distribution-forecasting/Technical Deployment Guide/Technical-Solution-Guide.md

 ### Generating new simulated data

-To load new simulated data, you need to modify the following lines in the [ExampleDataGen.R](https://github.com/Azure/cortana-intelligence-shipping-and-distribution-forecasting/tree/master/Technical%20Deployment%20Guide/ADF/db) script to include the SQL Server credentials you generated as a part of the deployment.
+To load new simulated data, you need to modify the following lines in the [ExampleDataGen.R](https://github.com/Azure/cortana-intelligence-shipping-and-distribution-forecasting/tree/master/Technical%20Deployment%20Guide/ADF/db) script to include the following SQL Server credentials.

 ```bash
 # SQL Server credentials